 - Where flights to and from the United States are part of a program, these flights must adhere to the provisions of the Fly America Act and/or the EU-U.S. Open Skies Agreement.

-- If you receive a grant reward, you will work with your assigned Grants Officer and/or Grants Officer Representative to ensure that your program costs are allowable to implement your program successfully
+- If you receive a grant award, you will work with your assigned Grants Officer and/or Grants Officer Representative to ensure that your program costs are allowable to implement your program successfully.

 Annual Program Statement

 The most recent opportunity advertised is our Annual Program Statement.
-You can find it by visiting www.grants.gov and searching PAS-BE200-FY22-01 for organization applicants and PAS-BE200-FY22-02for individual applicants.
-Applications will be accepted from now until August 8 2022, on a rolling basis.
-This call for proposals seeks applications for programs up to $75,000.
+You can find it by visiting www.grants.gov and searching PAS-BE200-FY23-01 for organization applicants and PAS-BE200-FY23-02 for individual applicants.
+Applications will be accepted from now until August 13 2023, on a rolling basis.
+This call for proposals seeks applications for programs up to $100,000.
 A grants review committee reviews proposals on a quarterly basis to evaluate and prioritize proposals based on the availability of funds.
 We invite proposals for projects that strengthen ties between the United States and Belgium by highlighting shared values, promoting bilateral cooperation, and enhancing the understanding of the United States in Belgium.
 All grant proposals must convey an American cultural element, support a priority program area, and include a connection with American expert(s), organization(s), or institution(s) in a specific field that will promote increased understanding of U.S. policy and perspectives.

 Our current priority program areas are:

-- Programs that demonstrate active partnership between the United States and Belgium to address new and evolving security challenges, including cybersecurity;
+- Programs that demonstrate active partnership between the United States and Belgium to address new and evolving security challenges, including disinformation;

-- Programs that counter the influences of violent extremism;
+- Programs that counter the influences of radicalization and violent extremism, including political extremism;

 - Programs that highlight U.S.-Belgian cooperation that counters terrorism and transnational crime;